TeaBreeze00/miniGPT/README.md

 # miniGPT Web Interface

-This project provides a web interface for text generation inspired by the miniGPT character-level RNN model.
-It allows users to enter a prompt and receive generated text continuations.
+A character-level RNN language model implemented in PyTorch that learns to generate text one character at a time.
+The model uses LSTM layers to capture sequential patterns in text data, with customizable embedding dimensions and hidden layers.
+Includes a complete training pipeline with data preparation, tokenization, and model checkpointing.
+The repository also features a simple Next.js web interface for interacting with the trained model, allowing users to input prompts and receive AI-generated text completions.

 ## Important Note